CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

       --semgrep-filename string

 The filename for semgrep to output as a vulnerability report.
-More on the vulnerabilitiy reports [here.](#logging-semgrep-with-workflow-engine)
+More on the vulnerability reports [here.](#logging-semgrep-with-workflow-engine)

 ---